MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Introduction

-Since current LLMs have not been optimized under the \Ours workflow, they are not yet capable of mastering it.
-We employ Reinforcement Learning (RL)~\citep{wiering2012reinforcement} to train \Ours agents, which enables models to improve by leveraging their self-generated samples as optimization targets.
-Among RL algorithms, Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} has recently emerged as the most widely adopted method, as it improves LLM abilities while optimizing the GPU memory usage of Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}.
-We extend vanilla GRPO to multi-context GRPO to facilitate the training of \Ours agents, whose trajectories consist of multiple conversations under different contexts.
-Specifically, multi-context GRPO propagates trajectory-level advantages to each conversation among them and subsequently treats every conversation as an independent optimization target.
-This extension enables a stable and scalable training for \Ours-based agents.
+Since current LLMs have not been optimized under the \Ours framework, they are not yet capable of mastering it.
+We employ Reinforcement Learning (RL)~\citep{sutton1998reinforcement} to train \Ours agents, which enables the optimization of models without annotated trajectories.
+Among RL algorithms, Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} has emerged as a widely adopted method, as it improves LLM abilities while optimizing the GPU memory usage of Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}.
+In \Ours, a trajectory consists of multiple turns under different contexts, making each turn an independent optimization targets.
+To enable end-to-end GRPO training of \Ours agents, we introduce multi-context GRPO.
+It propagates trajectory-level advantages to each turn, and then optimizes every turn independently, enabling a stable training for \Ours agents.

-We use the same data as Search-R1~\citep{jin2025search} to train \Ours from scratch on Qwen2.5-3B-Instruct and Qwen2.5-7B-Instruct, and conduct extensive evaluation on a range of public knowledge-acquisition benchmarks that need reasoning and external information retrieval.
-Our \Ours agents demonstrate significant improvement over the baseline methods, yielding 11\% and 12\% increases on different models, respectively.
-Moreover, \Ours also achieves higher efficiency than the ReAct paradigm.
-Compared to ReAct-based search agents, which exhibits a steady increase in token numbers with interaction turns, our \Ours agents maintain nearly constant token counts within contexts.